childrentime/reactuse/packages/website-docusaurus/api/useWindowSize-README.md

 ### useWindowSize

 #### Returns
-`{ readonly width: number; readonly height: number; }`: 包含以下元素的对象：
+`{ readonly width: number; readonly height: number; }`: A object with the following elements:
-- width：当前视窗宽度。
+- width: The current window width.
-- height： 当前视窗高度。
+- height: The current window height.

 #### Arguments